 My real interest is genetics and creating something new by crossing birds.
 I specialize in top hats – crested birds derived from Appenzeller Spitzhaubens, Polish, Cream Legbars, Silkies – and combining them with other interesting features like muffs, beards, frizzles, naked necks & the coveted blue egg gene – to create funky looking birds that lay a range of coloured eggs.

-I currently have @20 hens, 1 rooster and a couple dozen teenaged grow outs.
+I currently have @25 hens, 1 rooster and a couple dozen chicks.
 I’ll be keeping some and re-homing others.
 I am a hobbyist, not someone who farms my birds for food.
 My birds are kept in large treed pens that are fully netted from aerial predators.
 They live long, happy lives and are free to do their thing.
 I don’t use artificial lights in winter to force them to lay more and I have many broody hens that I allow to hatch and raise chicks.

 Each month, I write a newsletter that is included in my egg cartons called ‘Bitchin’ Chickens’ with information about the science of eggs.
 It’s a fun way of connecting with my customers and for them to connect with the food they eat.